 If you want to learn more about ancient Russian culture, then you can travel around The Big Golden Ring (up to 20 ancient towns), The Small Golden Ring (8 ancient towns), The Silver Ring (12 old towns around the most ancient city Veliky Novgorod).
 And if you want to have a really outstanding experience, go by the longest railway – Trans Siberian through the whole of Russia.
 Just 7 days of the journey.

 Exercise in the train on Trans Siberian railway

-During wintertime, the coldest temperature in Russia is –71.2 °C, but only in the far north, in Oymyakon town.
-But during summertime even in northern parts, the temperature can be +15… +20 degrees and more.
-Moscow is far enough from these cold parts.
+The coldest temperature that was ever registered on Earth was –71.2 °C, it’s in Russia, Yakutia, Oymyakon town.
+But during summertime even in northern parts of Russia, the temperature can be +15… +20 degrees and more.
+Moscow is far enough from these cold regions.
 So we have the usual spring starting in March and summer starting in June.
 Southern parts of Russia could be even without snow at all during wintertime, such as Sochi, for instance.
-So, do not be disappointed not to see the snow in Moscow during spring and summertime, just come in winter, better at the end of January, when the coldest temperature in Moscow is around -20 … -30.
-You will see the snow and Russian people swimming in cold water.
+The weather in the south of Russia is just like in Turkey or Bulgaria, so most Russians go there for vacation.
+The best time to visit Moscow is from May to September when the air temperature is above 20-25 C. If you want to see the snow, then your time is December – March, but remember that in order to enjoy the real white Russian winter, you should go outside Moscow, to such place as Yasnaya Polyana.
+One of the most strange and funny traditions in Russia is to jump in an ice hole on a frozen lake.
 It is connected with the time of Jesus Christ baptizing.
-You can even try to join this tradition as well.
+You can even try to join this tradition on the 19th of January.

 My friends from India swimming in an ice hole (-23C)